ToolzGG/PurgePvP/README.txt

-# PurgePvP
+# PurgePvP ⚔️

-PurgePvP is a World of Warcraft addon designed for version 3.3.5 that blocks interactions with PvP-flagged targets, clears PvP targets, and provides warnings when you are PvP-flagged.
-It includes toggle options and safety features.
+PurgePvP is a World of Warcraft addon designed for version 3.3.5 (Wrath of the Lich King), specifically tailored for the Project Epoch server.
+It prevents accidental PvP activation by blocking interactions with PvP-flagged targets, clearing PvP targets, and providing customizable warnings when you are PvP-flagged.
+With a user-friendly options panel and robust safety features, it ensures a seamless experience in PvP-heavy environments.

-## Features
+## 🚀 Features

-- Blocks interactions (e.g., casting, targeting) with PvP-flagged players.
+- **🔒 Block PvP Interactions**: Prevents casting, targeting, or interacting with PvP-flagged players and pets using a 10x10-pixel block frame.
-- Automatically clears PvP targets.
+- **🧹 Auto-Clear PvP Targets**: Automatically clears PvP-flagged targets to avoid accidental engagement.
-- Warns with combat text and sound when PvP-flagged.
-- Auto-disable of PvP status.
-- Safe zone and Instance/Battleground disable options.
+- **🚨 PvP Warnings**: Displays warnings in the `UIErrorsFrame` ("You are PvP-flagged!") with optional `RaidWarning` sound:
+  - Initial warning 3 seconds after login or `/reload`.
-- 60-second PvP status check.
+  - 60-second interval checks (toggleable).
-- Safety features include disabling of blocking, targeting and interaction-warning, to ensure you can defend yourself if you should get flagged by your AoE-Abilities.
-This can't be turned off!
+- **🛑 Secure PvP Deactivation**: When PvP-Flagged, automatically enables and disables PvP status when entering safe zones to avoid PvP-Deactivation Timer not getting recognised by the Server (toggleable).
+- **🏰 Safe Zone & Instance Support**: Suppresses warnings and interactions in safe zones (e.g., Orgrimmar, Stormwind) and instances/battlegrounds (toggleable).
+- **🛡️ Safety Features**: Disables blocking, targeting, and warnings if flagged by AoE abilities to ensure self-defense (non-toggleable).
-- UI options panel with toggle settings, reset button, and GitHub link.
+- **🖥️ Options Panel**: Intuitive UI under Interface > AddOns > PurgePvP with toggle settings, reset button, and GitHub link.
+- **⚙️ Slash Commands**: Flexible configuration via commands like `/purgepvp toggle`, `/purgepvp warning`, and more.

-## Installation
+## 📥 Installation

+1. **Download**:
-1. **Download**: Get the latest version from (https://github.com/ToolzGG/PurgePvP).
+   - Get the latest version from [https://github.com/ToolzGG/PurgePvP](https://github.com/ToolzGG/PurgePvP).
 2. **Extract**:
-   - Extract the PurgePvP folder to ./World of Warcraft/Interface/AddOns/.
+   - Extract the `PurgePvP` folder to `./World of Warcraft/Interface/AddOns/`.
    - Folder structure:
      ```
      Interface/AddOns/PurgePvP/